 In the podcast, I interview women in Southeast Asia to bring their unique stories and experiences to empower other women in this region of the world.

-Which episode do you like best so far?
+Which episode relates to you most?
 What womanly topics or stories would you like to hear on my podcast?

 Women in Theatre